bxparks/EpoxyDuino/README.md

 `SampleTest/Makefile`.
 The sketch is compiled with just a `make` command.
 It produces an executable with a `.out` extension, for example, `SampleTest.out`.

+To be clear, most Arduino programs have hardware dependencies which will *not* be supported by UnixHostDuino.
+However, if your program has limited hardware dependencies so that it is conceptually portable to a vanilla Unix environment, UnixHostDuino may work.
 Running an Arduino program natively on Linux or MacOS has some advantages:

 * The development cycle can be lot faster because the compilers on the the desktop machines are a lot faster, and we also avoid the upload and flash